 Where Does CBD Come From?

-CBD can be found in both marijuana plants, which is what we usually call cannabis and hemp plants.
 Most CBD that we encounter on the market today is found in hemp rather than marijuana.
-Hemp can also sometimes be referred to as industrial hemp, these generally refer to the same thing when it comes to CBD.
+Hemp can also sometimes be referred to as industrial hemp, these terms generally refer to the same thing when it comes to CBD.

 Hemp VS. Marijuana